kmishra9/PL2-AWS-Setup/README.md

     - **Note**: Each Workspaces username also follows a standardized format, such as `Researcher_0` or `Researcher_11`, meaning you'll need to assign real people to these usernames in your copy of the Documentation Template as you create Workspaces for them.
   -

-2. **Credentials for IAM User**
-  - At this point, Terraform has generated IAM users for administrators, researchers, and log analysts, but hasn't yet assigned any of them passwords.
-  - You will need to enable password access for each researcher from the IAM Management Console.
-Set passwords using the Strong Random Password Generator linked from your copy of the Documentation Template
-  - You will need to enable programmatic access for the `Log_Analyst` IAM user, download the `secret_key` and `access_key`, and send them to UC Berkeley's Log Analysis Team
-  - **Note**: Each IAM username also follows a standardized format, such as `Administrator_2` or `Researcher_0`, meaning you'll need to assign real people to these IAM users and generate passwords for each of them to be able to access the console.
-Your copy of the Documentation Template should be invaluable in allowing you to cleanly organize this information.

-3. **Adding New Researchers after Terraform has been built**
+2. **Adding New Researchers after Terraform has been built**

-4. **Importing Data Into your AWS setup**
+3. **Importing Data Into your AWS setup**
-  - The recommended workflow for importing data involves transferring the data to a new `Data_Acquisition` AWS Workspace that you create especially for this purpose There are a variety of ways to do this such as Box, Google Drive, AWS WorkdDocs scp, sftp, etc. Then, from `Data_Acquisition` you could transfer the data to your EC2 instance via [SCP (a terminal command)](http://www.hypexr.org/linux_scp_help.php) or something like [Cyberduck (a GUI)](https://cyberduck.io/).
+  - The recommended workflow for importing data involves transferring the data to a new `Data_Acquisition` AWS Workspace that you create especially for this purpose There are a variety of ways to do this such as Box, Google Drive, AWS WorkDocs scp, sftp, etc. Then, from `Data_Acquisition` you could transfer the data to your EC2 Analysis Instance via [SCP (a terminal command)](http://www.hypexr.org/linux_scp_help.php) or something like [Cyberduck (a GUI)](https://cyberduck.io/).
     - **Note**: It is important to remember is that this "hop" through the workspace is necessary because everything within the VPC (besides the Workspace itself) is isolated from the outside.
 A security group is applied to the EC2 Analysis Instance preventing any connections made from IPs outside of the VPC.
 Thus, directly connecting to the instance isn't an option.
   - **Note**: I highly recommend you make a snapshot of both your root AWS EBS volume and the EBS volume containing sensitive data _prior_ to making large changes as well as a snapshot _after_ you successfully make the change.
 This will help keep things running smoothly in the event that accidents happen (which they do).
 Bricking an instance by accident, consequently, is only really bad if you don't have a straightforward path to recovery
-  - **Note**: A reminder to run `./mount_drives` pretty much any time you start the EC2 instance up.
-You don't want to acidentally store the data on the root volume of the EC2 instance at the path /home/[data-folder-name] (which is unencrypted) instead of its correct place on an encrypted, attached, mounted EBS volume at the same path.
+  - **Note**: A reminder to run `./mount_drives` any time you start the EC2 Analysis Instance up.
+You don't want to acidentally store sensitive data on the root volume of the instance at the path /home/[data-folder-name] (which is unencrypted) instead of its correct place on an encrypted, attached, mounted EBS volume at that path.

-5. **MSSEI**
+4. **MSSEI**
   - For PL2 projects only, you will also need to complete a document outlining your project and declaring that it fulfills the [Minimum Security Standards for Electronic Information (MSSEI)](https://security.berkeley.edu/minimum-security-standards-electronic-information) that your data must abide by.
   - You can find a Template MSSEI to begin filling out [here]().
   - An example of a similar, completed MSSEI can be found [here](https://docs.google.com/document/d/1YqaoR8Z0DrhGTk2_UBGsBcFsrapPVFUzkLbekPCxrOU/edit?usp=sharing).